 This course surveys British literature from the Middle Ages to the late eighteenth century.
 Prominent works by Chaucer, Shakespeare, Milton, Spenser, Locke, and Boswell will be discussed as well as these works' historical context.
-Prerequisites: ENG 101, ENG 102, and ENG 201.
-Concurrent enrollment in ENG 201 is acceptable.
-(3 credits)
+Prerequisites: ENG 101 and ENG 102, (4 credits)